 Tips for Jungle Safari

 - Explore Jungles only with Forest Dept personnel & trained staff.

-- Always seek permission of the Forest Dept officials before undertaking any Jungle Safari and heed to their advice.
+- Always seek permission from the Forest Dept officials before undertaking any Safari and heed to their advice.

 - Do not walk out on your own.

 - Wear colors that merge with the jungle.
 Do not wear anything bright and flashy that can threaten animals in any way.

 - Do not play any music.
 Listen to the music of the jungle instead.